Raedin24/School/L400/DCIT 405/Chapter 2 - Data and Sampling Distributions.md

 - A *sample* is a subset of data from a larger data set
 - A *population* is a large, defined set of data
 - **Random sampling** is a process in which each member of the population being sampled has an equal chance of being chosen. ie. drawing elements at random
-- **Stratified sampling** is a process in which the population is divided in strata and randomly `Data quality often matters more than data quantity when making an estimate or model based on a sample.
+- **Stratified sampling** is a process in which the population is divided in strata and samples are randomly drawn from each strata
+- A *stratum* is a homogeneous subgroup of a population with common characteristics `Data quality often matters more than data quantity when making an estimate or model based on a sample.
 Involves completeness, consistency of format, cleanliness and accuracy of individual data points.`
 ## Selection Bias
 The practice of selectively choosing data in a way that leads to misleading conclusions